Qucs/qucs-help/source/BasSim.rst

 Transient simulation is also fully supported by the *spice4qucs* subsystem.
 Just place the ``Transient simulation`` component icon on a schematic and simulate it.
-There is a difference between the way the qucsator, ngspice and Xyce simulators implement transient simulation time steps.
+There is a difference between the way the qucsator, Ngspice and Xyce simulators implement transient simulation time steps.

 Qucsator always uses fixed time steps.
 Ngspice and Xyce use adaptive time steps.
 The number of simulation points output during a simulation will only be approximately equal to the number of simulation points specified in a ``Transient simulation`` properties list.
 For example, in the test circuit illustrated in Figure 2.11 there are 200 time points specified on the schematic.
-However, due to the fact that the SPICE simulators use adaptive time steps, ngspice employs 213 simulation points, and Xyce employs 799 time points.
+However, due to the fact that the SPICE simulators use adaptive time steps, Ngspice employs 213 simulation points, and Xyce employs 799 time points.
 This difference should be taken into account during simulation data post processing and when comparing simulation results.

 2.7 Other forms of simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In contrast to SPICE 3f5 the parameter sweep feature found in Qucs is has been implemented with the ngspice and Xyce simulators.
+In contrast to SPICE 3f5 the parameter sweep feature found in Qucs is has been implemented with the Ngspice and Xyce simulators.
 All parameter sweep controlled simulations are setup and controlled by *spice4qucs*.
 The details of how the *spice4qucs* Parameter sweep feature works is the topic of Section 5.2.